RX Safety Glasses

 Wearing Your RX Safety Glasses Can Keep Your Eyes Safe and Healthy

 Sunlight, along with water and air, helps keep us alive.
 It is a beautiful thing and it helps the trees and flowers grow.
 It provides warmth to our bodies and lifts our mood.
 Without the sun, there would be no life on the planet and everything would simply perish due to extreme cold.
 But the exposure to anything, more than required can be harmful, even fatal and that stands true for sunlight too.
 Sunlight comprises a variety of rays both good and bad, and the ultraviolet rays are one of the bad ones that come along with the package.
-Prolonged exposure to UV rays can have adverse effects on our body and eyes.
+Prolonged exposure to UV rays can have adverse effects on our bodies and eyes.

 Dangers of UV Rays Can Be Reduced by RX Safety Glasses

 To avoid getting any eye-related disease from the light around you, your glasses should block 100% of UV rays and also absorb HEV rays.
-Close fitting frames are ideal when you need to step out in the sun.
-We neglect eye care and often think about it as something of least importance.
-Remember, eyes are a nature’s gift to us and without it, we won’t be able to see anything.
+Close-fitting frames are ideal when you need to step out in the sun.
+We neglect eye care and often think about it as something of the least importance.
+Remember, eyes are nature’s gift to us and without it, we won’t be able to see anything.
 Research shows around 100,000 people in the USA lose their eyesight every year because of:

 - Eye injury during sports

-- Due to eye injury at work
+- Due to an eye injury at work

 - Age-related diseases in full bloom with no possible cure